Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives: Experimental Details and Additional Results

 \subsection{Our Objectives Benefit Similarly from the Hard Bellman Operator}

-Using our proposed objectives, we consistently observe the same trend as with $\DSAC$: employing the soft Bellman operator ($\zeta=\tau$) with an adaptive entropy coefficient leads to poor performance compared to $\DQN$.
-In contrast, switching to the hard Bellman operator yields substantial improvements (see left vs.\ right columns of~\cref{fig:all-objectives-with-without-critic-ent-20-games-m-1}).
+When using the forward and reverse KL-based objectives in our framework, we consistently observe the same trend as with $\DSAC$: As observed in~\cref{fig:all-objectives-with-without-critic-ent-20-games-m-1}, employing the hard Bellman operator ($\zeta=0$) with an adaptive entropy coefficient leads to substantial performance improvement compared to using the soft Bellman operator ($\zeta=\tau$).

+While choosing $\zeta=0$ is practical and avoids per-game hyperparameter search, we also consider an intermediate variant of our $\DSAC$ in which $\zeta$ is a nonzero constant selected from \{0.001, 0.01, 0.1, 0.5\}.
+The results in~\cref{tab:normalized_score_const_zeta_ablation} indicate that tuning a constant nonzero $\zeta$ can improve performance, but only at the cost of per-game hyperparameter search.
+Examining the distribution of the best $\zeta$ values across games, we find that the optimal choice varies by game, with the highest concentration at 0.01 and 0.001 (~\cref{fig:zeta-dist}).
+We therefore recommend using $\zeta=0$, which avoids per-game hyperparameter search.